jimanaka/jimanaka.github.io/projects/textbook-hunt.md

   - React
   - JavaScript
   - Web Development
 summary: Final project for ICS314 by me and my partners Manalu Nakanishi, Shinya Saito, and Ray Mai.
-A primitive Bomberman style game developed using the EZ library.
+A platform for UH students to easily buy and sell used textbooks.
 ---

 <img class="ui medium right floated rounded image" src="../images/TextbookHuntResized.png">